-Standardise all your online CVs, ensuring they are up to date.
+Standardize all your online résumés, ensuring they are up-to-date.

-Cultivate your network: create links and communicate with your contacts.
+Cultivate your network by making connections and communicating with your contacts.

 Use your profile(s) as a vehicle for your personal brand.
 It defines who you are, from statements you say about yourself to how you present yourself on social media.

 Who Are You?